cadebward/DWFrontEnd/README.md

 * Know the difference between the development philosophies of Graceful Degradation and Progressive Enhancement.
   + **Progressive Enhancement** is a powerful methodology that allows Web developers to concentrate on building the best possible websites while balancing the issues inherent in those websites being accessed by multiple unknown user-agents.
 Progressive Enhancement (PE) is the principle of starting with a rock-solid foundation and then adding enhancements to it if you know certain visiting user-agents can handle the improved experience.
   - The premise for **graceful degradation** is to first build for the latest and greatest, then add handlers for less capable devices.
 In other words, focus on the majority before catering to those outside the mainstream
-* Know the definition of the term Fault Tolerance. **fault-tolerant design is a design that enables a system to continue its intended operation, possibly at a reduced level, rather than failing completely, when some part of the system fails**
+* Know the definition of the term Fault Tolerance. **Fault-tolerant design is a design that enables a system to continue its intended operation, possibly at a reduced level, rather than failing completely, when some part of the system fails**
 * When approaching a project from a progressive enhancement perspective, know the core focus is the content (i.e. the nut) and everything builds upon the core.
 * Know the name of the design theory and practice of providing optimal viewing across a wide range of devices that is fluid, adaptive, reactive, and flexible. **Responsive**
 * Know the 3 ingredients of Responsive Design described by Ethan Marcotte.